TerraCodec: Compressing Optical Earth Observation Data: Technical implementation details

 \subsection{Framework and environment}

-All models are implemented in PyTorch, using CompressAI~\citep{bega2020compressai} for core architectures and entropy bottlenecks, extended to support multispectral inputs, temporal samples, and model-belief analyses.
-The TEC-TT implementations are based on~\cite{muckley2021neuralcompression}.
+All models are implemented in PyTorch, using CompressAI~\cite{bega2020compressai} for core architectures and entropy bottlenecks, extended to support multispectral inputs, temporal samples, and model-belief analyses.
+The TEC-TT implementations are based on the Neural compression repository~\cite{muckley2021neuralcompression}.
 Experiments are run on NVIDIA A100 GPUs with mixed precision training.